ptupitsyn/ptupitsyn.github.io/_posts/2022-05-06-Whats-New-In-Ignite-Net-2.13.md

 # SendServerExceptionStackTraceToClient

 When [Compute](https://ignite.apache.org/releases/latest/dotnetdoc/api/Apache.Ignite.Core.Client.Compute.IComputeClient.html) or [Service](https://ignite.apache.org/releases/latest/dotnetdoc/api/Apache.Ignite.Core.Client.Services.IServicesClient.html)
 call fails due to a server-side exception, only the message is sent back to the client.
 We may have to dig through the server logs to understand the root cause of the issue.

-To improve diagnostics experience during development, server-side exception stack traces can be optionally sent to the client:
+To improve the diagnostics experience during development, server-side exception stack traces can be optionally sent to the client:

 ```csharp
 var serverCfg = new IgniteConfiguration